BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Culture is upstream of everything else, and public intellectuals create the culture.
+    Culture is the foundation of everything else, and public intellectuals create the culture.
     Years ago, I read an essay about which profession has had the most influence throughout history.
-    It made the argument for "the amateur philosopher", also known as the public intellectual".
+    It made the argument for "the amateur philosopher", also known as the public intellectual.
     From Joan of Arc to Carl Sagan.
 </p>

-#### Another Way to Change the Culture<
+#### Another Way to Change the Culture
 <p>
     "You Can't Fix Stupid"
     -Ron White²²